hexops/devlog/content/2023/mach-v0.2-released.md

 [mach-gpu](https://machengine.org/pkg/mach-gpu/) is the WebGPU interface for Zig, and last year we [completely rewrote](../2022/perfecting-webgpu-native/) it, achieving:

-* Zero overheard, using comptime interfaces
+* Zero overhead, using comptime interfaces
 * 100% API coverage
 * Default values for 100% of the API (which makes writing descriptors, and makes examples, look much simpler.)